thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

   To reduce saturation from numerous calcified areas, data was collected with -10 dB gain relative to |pat142|\ a), which explains the larger impact of electronic noise in c).
   }}

 Subject 142 shows a possible high-risk plaque with an extensive hemorrhagic area that may have been the result of recent rupture events.
 There were strong indications of inflammation when this plaque was removed.
 The backscatter coefficient is consistently low throughout the hemorrhagic areas.
+This condition that is typically considered high risk is re-enforced by the fact that microembolic signals were detected with transcranial Doppler for Subject 142 (Table 8.1).
 The result for Subject 144 on the other hand, depicts a likely stable plaque with smooth, unulcerated walls and strong fibrous and calcified tissue throughout.

 The tip of the flow divider, also known as the tuning fork, can be easily located in these images.
 This fiducial marker can be used to identify the